CopernicaMarketingSoftware/Documentation/Mailerq/configuration.md

 ## Domain limits

-MailerQ uses seperate throttle settings for individual domains.
+MailerQ uses separate throttle settings for individual domains.
 The maximum number of simultaneous connections, maximum number of messages per minute and maximum number of new connections per minute can all be set for specific domains.
 It is thus possible to have different limits for mails sent to GMAIL.COM and for mails to VERYSMALLCOMPANY.COM.
 All these settings can be configured using MailerQ's online management console.

 MailerQ always checks if there are domain specific settings stored in the database.
 If no specific settings can be found in the database, the server will rely on the defaults set in the configuration file.
 The following config file variables can be used to set these defaults.